Gabriel-Kahen/evoforest-reimplementation/README.md

 # EvoForest Reimplementation

-This is a clean-room repository that recreates the software architecture described in the EvoForest paper.
+This repo recreates the software architecture described in the EvoForest paper.
 It is not a reproduction of the authors' private evolved graph, their 600-step run, or their reported score.

+See the paper here: https://arxiv.org/abs/2604.19761

 The implementation focuses on the reusable system design: